Central Virginia

 • 00:15:46

-And we're probably looking at a mid or late September study kickoff as a time frame.
+And we're probably looking at a mid or late September study kickoff as a timeframe.

-• 00:15:51
+• 00:15:52

-And so am I understanding that.
+And so am I understanding that?

 • 00:15:59

-the timeline that's presented within the study memo is itself not starting until that point that you just had in the bud.
+The timeline that's presented within the study memo is itself not starting until that point that you just had in the bud.

-• SPEAKER_04
+• 00:16:08

 Right, the mid to late September.